DavAug/chi/docs/source/index.rst

     predictive_models
     problems

-Welcome to Erlotinib's documentation!
+Welcome to Chi's documentation!
 =====================================

-**Erlotinib** is an open source Python package hosted on GitHub_, which is designed for pharmacokinetic and pharmacodynamic (PKPD) modelling.
+**Chi** is an open source Python package hosted on GitHub_, which is designed for pharmacokinetic and pharmacodynamic (PKPD) modelling.

-The main features of erlotinib are
+The main features of chi are

 - Simulation of mechanistic dose response models (differential equations) for arbitrary dosing regimens.
 - Inference of mechanistic model parameters from data (classical or Bayesian).